sector-f/prepend/README.md

 Reporting Bugs
 --------------

-Any bugs should be reported to <https://github.com/sector-f/prepend/issues>
+Any bugs found should be reported to <https://github.com/sector-f/prepend/issues>

 COPYRIGHT
 =========